PDF417/pdf417-android/README.md

 		mPdf417MobiView.setScanSettings(sett);
 		// set license key
 		mPdf417MobiView.setLicenseKey("your license key here");
+		// set camera aspect mode
+		// ASPECT_FIT will fit the camera preview inside the view
+		// ASPECT_FILL will zoom and crop the camera preview, but will use the
+		// entire view surface
+		mPdf417MobiView.setAspectMode(CameraAspectMode.ASPECT_FILL);

 		// scan result listener will be notified when scan result gets available mPdf417MobiView.setPdf417MobiScanResultListener(this);